jonrau1/CodeArtifactVulnScanner/README.md

 On average there are ~750 entries within the `Modified` NVD feed, if you performed a load every hour as configured, that is an additional $1.35/Month (~1M WCUs).
 If you performed 500K/Month strongly consistent lookups against DynamoDB (OpenCAVS used `Scan()` by default) that will be $0.13/Month.
 Assuming 720 Lambda requests lasting ~30 seconds each to perform this load, that falls well under the free tier.
 If you did an additional 2M invocations (well above what we estimated for DynamoDB Reads) that would cost $0.20/Month.

 The last piece is EventBridge ($1/Million Events - you will likely stay far below that) and Security Hub.
 Assuming 500K evaluations, and 20% are vulnerable packages, that is 100K Security Hub Findings/Month which are billed at $0.00003 per Finding - that comes out to $3.
 Assuming you hit 1M Events - **the above estimate would cost $7.93/Month** - as the DynamoDB Table will still be in a Single Region and a Single Account for the Distributed or Centralized Deployments.

+> - **Note:** With the introduction of software dependency vulnerability scanning and malware analysis - you can double the charges for Lambda and DynamoDB and still be under $15/Month for this solution - not counting CodeArtifact and data transfer costs.

 ## Contributing